Bay Dreams 2019: Festival-goers gearing up for favourite performers Sheck Wes, Macky Gee and Cardi B in Mount Maunganui

 Festival-goers have started piling into Mount Maunganui's Trustpower Baypark for New Zealand's biggest music festival, Bay Dreams.

+Mirfin said it was the because it's the "best lineup I've ever seen" and loved festivals because of the "vibe and music".

+Saxon Moore, 23, also attended last night's pre-party.
+She said here to watch Sticky, Cardi B, Peking Duck.

-And many others are stuck on State Highway 29A approaching the stadium.
+Many others have been stuck on State Highway 29A approaching the stadium.

 Bay Dreams Mount Maunganui is a sell-out festival featuring hip-hop superstar Cardi B, Sheck Wes, Rich The Kid Shapeshifter, Tash Sultana, Joey Bada$$, Sticky Fingers, Peking Duk, $uicideboy$, Macky Gee, Pnau, Katchafire and more.